roelderickx/hm-render-mapnik/README.md

-# Render paper maps from Openstreetmap data using mapnik.
+# Render paper maps from Openstreetmap data using mapnik

 This program renders an area with given boundaries using data from Openstreetmap.
 It is designed to work with hikingmap but it can be used standalone as well if desired.